ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/kathleen-uhl.md

 ---

- Transformed generic drug regulation using cutting-edge science and expert leadership.
+For transforming generic drug regulation using cutting-edge science and expert leadership.
 Dr. Uhl’s work has expanded access to generic drugs, making it possible for millions of Americans to access essential medications.